 To avoid confusion, Rec.2020 HLG ARIB STD-B67 and Rec.2100 HLG (Scene) are EXACTLY the same – they are normalization methods for Scene referred content as recorded from a Camera.
 The Rec.2100 HLG profile on the other hand is a Display Referred preset which contains an OOTF transform and is meant for OUTPUT settings, NOT INPUT settings.
 The P3-D65 HLG 1000 NITs setting is also a Display Referred preset meant for output and limits the color space to P3-D65 primaries.
 Unfortunately, there are many shonky posts on internet forums and ill-informed YouTube videos that promote using weird settings for input, output or everything in between – they are ALL WRONG.
 An example of an incorrect setting can be seen in the image below which was conformed using the Rec.2100 HLG preset as an input.
 The image is extremely darkened due to the usage of the incorrect preset.

 If content has been recorded using the HLG BT.2100 specification and correctly exposed, it should be normalized using a Scene referred HLG profile, not a Display referred one.
-Unfortunately, Resolve attempts to detect a clip’s metadata and selects Rec.2100 HLG as the default input preset.
+Unfortunately, in a Color Managed workflow, Resolve attempts to detect a clip’s metadata and selects Rec.2100 HLG as the default input preset.
 This needs to be manually changed to either Rec.2100 HLG (Scene) or Rec.2020 HLG ARIB STD-B67.
 The image below shows the same clip correctly conformed using the Rec.2100 HLG (Scene) preset.

 DaVinci Resolve releases from 17 onwards also have some inherent issues with normalizing HLG content.
-There is a major bug where if the Input DRT is enabled, HLG content will not be conformed correctly and as a result will appear much, much darker.
+There is a major issue where if the Input DRT is enabled, HLG content will not be conformed correctly and as a result will appear much, much darker.
+Depending on the project settings, the Input DRT and Output DRT perform Tone Mapping, Gamut mapping and may also apply an OOTF to bring scene referred content to display referred, and vice versa.
+In theory this make sense, but practically, it serves no useful purpose and causes a mess when working in color managed workflows.
 Unfortunately, the default behavior with Color Management presets in Resolve 17 onwards is to have Input and Output DRT set to DaVinci.
-This needs to be explicitly altered by using a Custom preset and selecting “None” for Input DRT.
+This needs to be explicitly altered by using a Custom preset and selecting “None” for Input DRT at the very least.

 Using the DaVinci Wide Gamut preset